 So, which vaccines should you receive during pregnancy?

-The Centers for Disease Control and Prevention (CDC) recommend all people who are pregnant receive the influenza vaccine each year and a Tdap (tetanus diphtheria pertussis) vaccine for each pregnancy, and the most up-to-date COVID vaccine when you are due.
-These vaccines are not live vaccines and have not been associated with an increased chance for birth defects or pregnancy complications.
-An exception would be the live attenuated Influenza vaccine which is intranasal (given through the nose).
+CDC recommends all women who are pregnant receive the flu shot and updated COVID-19 vaccine each year, a Tdap (tetanus diphtheria pertussis) vaccine in each pregnancy, and an RSV (respiratory syncytial virus) vaccine (if you have not received one in a previous pregnancy).These vaccines are not live vaccines and have not been associated with an increased chance for birth defects or pregnancy complications.
+(A nasal spray vaccine is also available against influenza, but it is a live vaccine and not recommended in pregnancy).

-Pregnant people who receive vaccines can also share their experiences with maternal health researchers, like MotherToBaby.
+Pregnant women who receive vaccines can also share their experiences with maternal health researchers, like MotherToBaby.
 Our studies are published in medical journals and product labels, and can help others like you when navigating vaccine decisions in pregnancy.

 There are no Vaccines to Prevent Some Infections